Multiscale-Genomics/mg-process-fastq/docs/adr.rst

 ---------------------------------------------------

 The previous splitter would split the FASTQ files into separate changes, then create the tar file and then the Gzip file.
 This results in a large amount of wasted tmp space, which is a limited resource.
 The changes implemented incrementally add the sub-FASTQ files to the archive file, deleting them once they have been added.
 The whole archive file is then compressed.
 This has a large advantage when handling larger human datasets.

+There has also been some refactoring of the handling of the archiving and compression steps to reduce the duplication of code within the repository.